Réunion ibis: Early interpretation

 Newton's words particularly cemented the validity of this connection among contemporary peers, and several of them expanded on his views.
 The Dutch zoologist Anthonie Cornelis Oudemans suggested in 1917 that the discrepancies between the paintings and the old descriptions were due to the paintings showing a female, and that the species was, therefore, sexually dimorphic.
 The British zoologist Walter Rothschild claimed in 1907 that the yellow wings might have been due to albinism in this particular specimen, since the old descriptions described these as black.

 By the early 20th century, many other paintings and even physical remains were claimed to be of white dodos, amid much speculation.
 Rothschild commissioned British artist Frederick William Frohawk to restore the "solitaire" as both a white dodo, based on the Withoos painting, and as a distinct bird based on the French traveller Sieur Dubois' 1674 description, for his 1907 book Extinct Birds.
-In 1953, the Japanese writer Masauji Hachisuka suggested that the old accounts and paintings represented two species, and referred to the white dodos of the paintings as Victoriornis imperialis, and the "solitaire" of the accounts as Ornithaptera solitarius.
+In 1937, the Japanese writer Masauji Hachisuka suggested that the old accounts and paintings represented two different species, and referred to the white dodos of the paintings as Victoriornis imperialis (honouring King Victor Emmanuel III of Italy), and the "solitaire" of the accounts as Ornithaptera solitarius (using the generic name coined by Bonaparte).
+Hachisuka also suggested that a 1618 Italian illustration previously identified as a dodo being hunted, actually showed a male, brown Réunion solitaire (he ruled out Rodrigues because that island was not yet inhabited at the time).
+To him, this cleared up the confusion between the two species, which is why he named the white dodo for the King of Italy (the illustration being from Italy).
+Today the illustration is thought to depict an ostrich or a bustard.